 Other Uses For An Achievements Collage

 An achievements collage doesn’t have to be something you create for yourself.
 You could also make one as a gift to make for other people to bring them some positivity.
-It could be an activity to do with your children to help install a healthy approach to their mental health (check out my article, How To Teach Children About Mental Health).
+It could be an activity to do with your children to help instil a healthy approach to their mental health (check out my article, How To Teach Children About Mental Health).
 You could also make it a work project for one of the various national mental health and self-care days that happens each year.

 What do you think would be another good use for an achievements collage?
 Let me know in the comments section at the bottom of the article.